Gums, Procedures

 What is a Gingivoplasty?

 Gingivoplasty is a dental procedure that involves the surgical reshaping and contouring of the gums (gingiva).
 This procedure can be performed for various reasons, including cosmetic purposes to improve the appearance of the gums, or as a part of periodontal treatment for conditions such as gum disease.
+Gingivoplasty reshapes gum tissue, often hypertrophic or overgrown, to create a more aesthetically pleasing gum line.
+It can remove excess tissue, treat diseased tissue, and correct irregular gingival margins.

-In cases of gum disease, gingivoplasty may be performed to remove overgrown tissue and to create a natural gum shape that is easier to clean and maintain.
+- Cosmetic Improvement: For patients with a gummy smile, abnormally short teeth, or irregular gum contours.
 For cosmetic reasons, it may be done to correct gums that are too high or too low around the teeth, to create a more aesthetically pleasing smile.

 How Much Does a Gingivoplasty Cost?